bitrix24/b24restdocs/api-reference/crm/universal/crm-item-list.md

-# Get a List of CRM Items
+# Get a list of crm.item.list elements

 > Scope: [`crm`](../../scopes/permissions.md)
 >
-> Who can execute the method: any user with "read" access permission for CRM entity items
+> Who can execute the method: any user with "read" access permission for CRM entity elements

-This method retrieves a list of items of a specific type from the CRM.
+This method retrieves a list of elements of a specific type of CRM entity.

-CRM entity items will not be included in the final selection if the user does not have "read" access permission for those items.
+CRM entity elements will not be included in the final selection if the user does not have "read" access permission for those elements.

 ## Method Parameters